 5 Steps To Stop Automated Payments System From Ruining Your Budget

 1. Make sure the subscription is a necessity, not a want

-If you must get a subscription that requires monthly payments, make sure it is a necessity, not a want.
+If you must get a subscription that requires monthly payments, ensure it is a necessity, not a want.

-Your monthly utility bills like the internet, water, sewage, electricity can be put on automatic payments.
+Monthly utility bills like the internet, water, sewage, and electricity can be put on automatic payments.

-But things like game coins are not serious necessities, they are wants.
+But things like game coins are not serious necessities; they want.